AutomateMyAuditTest/cTest/Readme.md

 ```

 # TODO
+* Use what is in Github Actions locally (e.g., ctest to run tests) - do in CICDExample first!
 * Make Github Actions find tests.
 * Make Github Actions include tests using Pluginval.
 * Rename project from cTest to ...?